trantien0410/JWT-AUTHENTICATION/README.md

 ## Tutorial to use JWT AUTHENTICATION with ExpressJS and NodeJS

-- To run this folder have to install express, jsonwebtoken, dotenv
+- To run this folder have to install npm express, jsonwebtoken, dotenv
 - Use can install nodemon to easy to use.